solaranamnesis/randolph-kirkpatrick/nummulosphere/part-3-full-text-english.md

 Hantken, who investigated the Tertiary nummulitic formations of Hungary, was the first to demonstrate that different horizons were characterised by different species of nummulites.
 His diagrams* show the strata with their distinct nummulitic faunas.
 Probably similar zones exist in all the limestones and igneous rocks, and we may possibly be able to locate the zones whence meteorites were derived.

-*) 'The stratigraphical importance of nummulites in the early Tertiary strata of the mountains of S.W.
-Hungary.'
+*) _The stratigraphical importance of nummulites in the early Tertiary strata of the mountains of S.W.
+Hungary_.
 Proc.
 Roy.
 Hungarian Acad.
 Sci., Buda-Pesth, 5., 1875, No. 6.
 Also de la Harpe.
 Mem.
 Soc.
 Pal.
 Suisse, 1880, 7. p.
 68.

 De la Harpe writes of the difficulty involved by the immense amount of material which, however, included only Tertiary nummulites.
 What would he have thought of the addition of the nummulite faunas of most of the Mesozoic, Palaeozoic and Archaeozic formations and the igneous rocks!
 A gigantic task awaits future nummulitologists.